Join Our Email List

 You have a moderate to cold winter climate and mild summers with adequate moisture.
 The variety of elevations in your region offers many opportunities for different planting styles.

-After the ground cools or freezes, cover your bulb beds with a lightweight mulch (pine needles, buckwheat hulls, straw or chopped up leaves) 2 — 4 inches thick to help keep down weeds and maintain a consistently cool soil temperature.
+After the ground cools or freezes, cover your beds with a lightweight mulch (pine needles, buckwheat hulls, straw, or chopped up leaves) 2 — 4 inches thick to help keep down weeds and maintain a consistently cool soil temperature.

-Special Note: The opportunity to plant on banks and hillsides offers many creative possibilities for designs and artistic combinations - even spelling out words in flowers.
-Mulching in this climate may be important to protect bulb foliage from late spring frosts.
+Special Note: The opportunity to plant on banks and hillsides offers many creative possibilities for designs and artistic combinations.
+Mulching in this climate may be important to protect new bulb foliage from late spring frosts.

 A Sampling of Flower Bulbs for Perennializing: (return for several years)